 It dries out matt (no nasty glossy finishes) and it leaves a faint, but not overpowering fake leather smell.
 If you are a fan of the Chemical Guys products like I am, then this one won’t disappoint.

 Check out the guys themselves showing off the kit in action.

-This leather cleaner from Trinova is a jack of all trades.
+This leather cleaner for car seats from Trinova is a jack of all trades.
 Not only does it clean leather, but it can also be used on lots of other surfaces too.
-If you check out the reviews, it's also particularly good at cleaning white/ light colored leather.
+If you check out the reviews, it’s also particularly good at cleaning white/ light colored leather.
 Just spray it on and it will wipe off almost any surface stain.

 Is it safe to use on all types of leather?

 Like most leather cleaners on the market, this one contains no harmful chemicals.

 Trivona claim that you can safely clean all leather types as well as vinyl, saffiano, compound, durable, faux among other surfaces.
 It can also be used on both dark and light color leather surfaces without worrying about fading or discoloration.
 It’s also particularly good at bringing light colored leather back to new.